- Inhabitat – Green Design, Innovation, Architecture, Green Building - http://inhabitat.com -

-A historic Florida home has ended up stuck at sea after is was was evicted from its seaside plot.
+A historic Florida home ended up stuck at sea once, after is was was evicted from its seaside plot.
 The owners of the hundred-year-old Stambaugh Cottage were forced to move it to make way for an encroaching golf course.
-Instead of demolishing the quaint cottage , the descendants of the pioneer who built it put it on a barge in the Intracoastal Waterway with plans to move it to a new spot, but the home has remained at sea as it awaits historic preservation status.
+Instead of demolishing the quaint cottage , the descendants of the pioneer who built it put it on a barge in the Intracoastal Waterway with the intent of moving it to a new spot.
+But the home got stuck at sea as it awaits historic preservation status, where it ultimately spent 3 years until it finally found a new home in North Carolina.

-The rustic yellow house is an odd site, as boats jet around the make-shift barge island in the harbor near Peanut Island.
+The rustic yellow house was an odd site, as boats jetted around the make-shift barge island in the harbor near Peanut Island.
 Initially, the owners thought its life at sea would be short-lived, and it would head to Palm Beach Maritime Museum as a historic representation of pioneering in the area.
-But since historic preservation is a long process in Palm Beach County, the home as remained on its watery plot for twenty months.
+But since historic preservation is a long process in Palm Beach County, the home remained at sea for 3 years.

 URL to article: http://inhabitat.com/historic-florida-home-becomes-makeshift-houseboat-as-it-awaits-new-land/